-The East Anglian Book Awards – now in its fourteenth year – is open for applications!
+The East Anglian Book Awards – now in its fourteenth year – is now closed for applications.

 A winner from each of the six subject categories will be chosen; one of which will receive the overall East Anglian Book of the Year Award, with a top prize of £1,000 courtesy of the PACCAR Foundation.